濕疹有哪些不同類型?

 • Solvent

-Sweat eczema can cause small blisters to form on the hands and feet.
+Dystrophic eczema causes small blisters to form on the hands and feet.
 This is more common in women than men.

 Symptoms of sweat herpes

-• Liquid-filled blisters form on the fingers, toes, palms and soles of the feet
+• Fluid-filled blisters develop on fingers, toes, palms, and soles

-• These blisters may be itchy or injured
+• These blisters may be itchy or painful

 Causes of sweat herpes

-• Exposure to substances such as nickel, cobalt or chromium salts
+• Contact with substances such as nickel, cobalt or chromium salts

 Eczema that only affects the hands is called hand eczema.
-If you are engaged in hairdressing or cleaning and often use chemicals that irritate your skin, you may get this type of disease.
+You may develop this type of disease if you have a job such as hairdressing or cleaning where you regularly use chemicals that irritate your skin.

 What are the different types of eczema?
 Hand eczema healthypig-magazine